Enrique1987/databricks/01_01_Data_Enginner_Associate/Data-Enginner-Associate-Theorie.md

 ### SQL Functions and Control Flow

-SQL user-defined functions:
+**SQL user-defined functions:**
  - Persist between execution environments
  - Exist as objects in the metastore and are governed by the same Table ACLs as databases, tables or views.
  - Require **USAGE**and **SELECT**permision to use the SQL UDF
  - These functions are registered natively in SQL and maintain all of the optimizations of Spark when applying custom logic to large datasets.
  - We can use **DESCRIBE FUNCTION**to see where a function was registerd and basic information about expected inputs and what is returned

-`DESCRIBE FUNCTIONS EXTENDED sale_announcement`
+**SQL - CASE WHEN**
 ```
 CREATE OR REPLACE FUNCTION item_preference(name STRING, price INT)
 RETURNS STRING